The Wife from the Dragon Palace: Mongolia

 Russian ethnographer Grigory Potanin collected an Ordos Mongolian tale from a teller in Uxin.
 In this tale, titled "Шацгай ханъ (царь-сорока)" ("Magpie Tsar"), a boy leaves home to learn a trade, and he goes back after he learns to play the khur (a musical instrument).
 His father is disappointed and banishes him from home.
 The boy wanders off to the edge of a lake and plays the khur until he dozes off.
 When he wakes up, a man appears to him and invites him to play at the wedding of Chagan Losun Khan's daughter, at the bottom of the lake.
 The boy accompanies the man to the underwater world and plays at the wedding for seven days.
 The man advises him to ask as payment for the yellow dog and a door latch.
 The boy gets the dog and the latch and goes back to the human world.
 He finds a seemingly empty large yurt and lives with the yellow dog as his companion.
 When he sleeps, the yellow dog takes off the dogskin, becomes a human maiden and prepares the food.
 The khur player awakes, sees the dogskin and burns it.
 The maiden admonishes that he was too hasty.
 Men from Shatsgai khan's retinue come to the boy's yurt and cook some meat in their bonfire, but let it be overcooked when they see the khur player's wife.
 Sensing their fear, the wife cooks for them new pieces of meat that they bring to Shatsgai khan.
 The khan is delighted at the tasty meat and notices it is not the one they brought from the hunt.
-The servants tell the khan about the beautful maiden in the yurt.
-The khan goes to meeat the maiden and her husband and proposes a game: both the khan and the boy shall hide, and one shall find the other; whoever wins gets the throne.
+The servants tell the khan about the beautiful maiden in the yurt.
+The khan goes to meet the maiden and her husband and proposes a game: both the khan and the boy shall hide, and one shall find the other; whoever wins gets the throne.
 The khur player wins by hiding with his wife's help and finding the khan.
 Still not wanting to admit defeat, the khan sets a new test: let their horses run wild; whichever returns first shall be declared the victor.
 The khur player is advised by his wife to go to the edge of the lake and ask his father-in-law for an eight-legged horse and a four-legged lion.
 Then, the khan orders the khur player to boil water in a tokum.
 The boy also traverses a lake twice, but the khan fails.